-Tax-deferral strategies
+Tax deferral strategies

 It's possible to divest yourself of appreciated investment real estate but defer the tax liability.
-Such strategies may even help you keep your income low enough to avoid triggering the 3.8% NIIT and the 20% long-term capital gains rate.
-Consider these deferral strategies:
+Such strategies may even help you keep your income low enough to avoid triggering the 3.8% NIIT and the 20% long-term capital gains rate (see page 8).
+Consider these tax deferral strategies:

-Installment sale.
+1. Installment sale.
 An installment sale allows you to defer gains by spreading them over several years as you receive the proceeds.
-Warning: Ordinary gain from certain depreciation recapture is recognized in the year of sale, even if no cash is received.
+But ordinary gain from certain depreciation recapture is recognized in the year of sale, even if no cash is received.

-Sec.
-1031 exchange.
+2. Section 1031 exchange.
 Also known as a "like-kind" exchange, this technique allows you to exchange one real estate investment property for another and defer paying tax on any gain until you sell the replacement property.
-Discuss the limits and risks with your tax advisor.